The car alarm buzzing for no reason is a common issue reported by many people.

 1. Faulty Key Fob

 You can check and replace the essential key fob batteries or reset the device to fix the problem.
-When you have replaced the batteries and you got communication problems, you may have to reprogram your key fobs in some situations.
+When you have replaced the batteries and you have communication problems, you may have to reprogram your key fobs in some situations.

 2. Low Battery Charge